faclc4/YCSB/README.md

   Multiple clients: Add **-threads N** do the previous commands.
 N: number of clients

 ====
-Infinispan Cluster operations
+**Infinispan Cluster operations**

-The bin folder script contains exp.sh, a helper to run YCSB in an Infinispan cluster environement supporting the OpenNebula IaaS.
+The bin folder contains exp.sh, a helper to run YCSB in a distributed environment supporting the OpenNebula IaaS.
-We configure it with bin/configuration.sh.
+To configure it, we use the configuration.sh file.
 In what follows, we first detail the content of configuration.sh then explain how to make use of exp.sh.

 * Configuration